openstack-k8s-operators/edpm-ansible/docs/source/playbooks/install_os.rst

 Time service configuration
 --------------------------

-Variables of the `timesync`_ system role can be overriden in a standard ansible way, while respecting resolution order.
+Variables of the `timesync`_ system role can be overridden in a standard ansible way, while respecting resolution order.
 Default values are set in the `install_os` playbook, while allowing for override.